fragosti/renderproxy/docs/how-it-works.md

 ## Dynamic Rendering

 One of the main use-cases of renderproxy is to implement [dynamic rendering](https://webmasters.googleblog.com/2019/01/dynamic-rendering-with-rendertron.html), which can help Javascript client-side rendered sites with SEO issues.
+It works by serving search engine bots a pre-rendered version of your website (so that they can easily crawl and index it), and your regular users your normal client-side rendered website.

 Read about how to set up dynamic rendering for your Javascript site on [GitHub pages](/blog/dynamic-rendering-with-git-hub-pages) or on an [AWS S3](/blog/dynamic-rendering-with-s3) bucket.